Matty-El/urban-attiva/README.md

 ### Media

-All images are my own, have been licensed from Adobe Stock or are freely available on Unsplash.
+All images are my own, have been licensed from Adobe Stock, or are freely available on Unsplash.
 Credits are listed below.

 **Home Page Images**

-** THIS SECTION IS INCOMPLETE **
+The home page images below are the only images that have not been licensed from Adobe Stock or are not my own images.

--   The hero image is sourced from Unsplash and is by [Todd Quackenbush](https://unsplash.com/@toddquackenbush?utm_source=unsplash&utm_medium=referral&utm_content=creditCopyText)
+-   The hero image is sourced from Unsplash and is by [Todd Quackenbush](https://unsplash.com/photos/E9PJO_vL3E8)

-- Running category image
+-   Running category image is sourced from Unsplash and is by [Alexander Redl](https://unsplash.com/photos/d3bYmnZ0ank)
-- Cycling category image
+-   Cycling category image is sourced from Unsplash and is by [Angel Santos](https://unsplash.com/photos/96rlfzZ6LwY)
-- Swimming category image
+-   Swimming category image is sourced from Unsplash and is by [Gentrit Sylejmani](https://unsplash.com/photos/JjUyjE-oEbM)
-- Nutrition category image
+-   Nutrition category image is sourced from Unsplash and is by [Munbaik Cycling Clothing](https://unsplash.com/photos/QPrPGq8yAyo)
-- Customer review 1 image
-- Customer review 2 image
-- Customer review 3 image

 **Product Images**